dhamilton-glasgow/sFFG4MC/README.md

   	/sFFG4MC/detector/setWindowThickness
   	Set scattering chamber window thickness (value and unit)

+	/sFFG4MC/detector/setBeamline
+  	Set an integer flag for whether to include scattering chamber and beamline (0 or 1)

   	/sFFG4MC/detector/update
   	Update the detector geometry with changed values Must be run before beamOn if detector has been changed

 ------------------------------------------------------------------------
  PhysicsList options (always call in macro before /run/initialize)